Love & Harvest

 • 2 cups jasmine rice

-• 2 cups chicken broth broth used to make the chicken
+• 2 cups chicken broth from the poaching liquid

 Garnish